bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Getting started

 The [Hugo documentation site][hugodoc] addresses developers mostly and offers very detailed information.
-With a good theme only a small amount of this knowledge is necessary to produce a professional static website.
+With this theme only a small amount of the knowledge is necessary to produce a professional static website.

 ### Install Hugo